nbethala/SQL-Analytics-DataWarehouse/README.md

-{Bronze Layer:} The Bronze layer captures raw data as-is from the source systems.
+**Bronze Layer:** The Bronze layer captures raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.

-Silver Layer: The Silver layer applies robust ETL transformations, standardizing and cleaning the data into analytical models.
+**Silver Layer:** The Silver layer applies robust ETL transformations, standardizing and cleaning the data into analytical models.

-Gold Layer: The Gold layer delivers curated, business-ready datasets optimized for reporting, dashboarding, and advanced analytics.
+**Gold Layer:** The Gold layer delivers curated, business-ready datasets optimized for reporting, dashboarding, and advanced analytics.